-Morroco’s airport is a small but busy airport in continental Africa.
-Booking a Meet and Assist Service will make passing through it fast and easy.
-Morocco Fast Track’s local greeters will help bypass the lines and ensure a quick arrival, a smooth departure, or a successful connection.
+Casablanca and Marrakesh airports are busy airports in North Africa.
+Booking a Meet and Assist Service in a Morocco Airport will make passing through it fast and easy.
+Morocco Fast Track’s local greeters will ensure a quick arrival, a smooth departure, or a successful connection.

-Africa Fast Track’s service in Morroco adds a first class feel, usually reserved for VIPs or celebrities.
-The service may include regular or special immigration handling, an electric buggy kart, help with VOA and baggage, Before you book, our reservation team & system will help you book the exact service that you need.
+Africa Fast Track’s service in Morocco adds a first class feel, usually reserved for VIPs.
+The service may include regular or special immigration handling, an electric buggy kart, help with VOA and baggage.
+Before you book, we will help you book the exact service that you need.

 On arrival Morroco Fast Track’s English speaking greeters will meet you near the air bridge.
 They will assist you through any passport or visa control, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, check in to your next flight.

 On departure, they will contact your driver, will assist you through check-in and immigration, and will take you to your airline lounge or the boarding gate.